 Does Closing a Credit Card Hurt Your Credit?

-Length of Credit History
+Length of credit history

 A longer credit history generally makes a positive impact on your creditworthiness.
-Canceling a credit card that you have held for some time may lower the average age of your accounts, which typically is a factor in your credit history.
-If the account was closed in good standing, then your credit score may dip temporarily but will likely bounce back if you continue to make any payments due on other accounts on time.
-The older your credit account, the more significant the impact may be.
+Canceling a credit card you’ve held for some time may lower the average age of your accounts, which typically is an important factor in your credit history.
+In general, the older your credit account, the more significant the impact of closing it may be.

-Credit Utilization
+Credit utilization

 If your card has a high annual fee and you’re not using it enough to make the most of your benefits, then it may be worth closing.

-Alternatives to Cancelling a Credit Card
+Alternatives to canceling a credit card

 Before you decide to close your credit card, it may be beneficial to consider your options.
-There are some alternatives you can take.

 If you close a credit card, it’s important to do so responsibly so you can minimize any potential credit damage.
 Follow this checklist of tasks to avoid issues with your credit card closure.

 To close your credit card responsibly, pay off your existing debt before closing the card.
 That way, you won’t have to worry about the existing balance accruing more interest.
+If you owe money when you close your card, you’ll still have to make monthly payments until you’ve paid off the balance.

 Contact your card issuer’s customer support and let them know you want to close the account.
 If you’re reaching out via chat or a phone call, request a written acknowledgment and ask for them to note that the account closure was requested by you rather than the lender.